xpack/xmake-js/doc/files/xmake.json.md

 Type: string.

-This semver string identifies the expected structure of the content.
+This semver string identifies the expected structure of the JSON content.

 ```json
 {